 To me, a meditation nook is private and secluded.
 It is organized neatly with plants, incense, my favorite daily meditation books, soft lighting and candles, and even softer seating.

 Personally, I prefer a quiet, private home, and meditation is no different.
-For instance, it’s best if I meditate in a room away from my Kali Kitty.
-That avoids both interruptions to my meditating and hurt feelings if I have to shoo her away.
+For instance, it’s best if I meditate in a room away from my fur babies.
+That avoids both interruptions to my meditating and hurt feelings if I have to shoo them away.

 Comforting Meditation Cushions